 - saying the child cannot cope with a full day at school.

-Schools must formally record all exclusions, and pupils must not be sent home on informal exclusions.
-If a pupil is excluded on multiple occasions, this usually highlights that the support in place isn’t working and a different approach is needed.
+Schools must formally record all exclusions, and pupils must not be sent home as a way of coping with their additional support needs.
+If a pupil is sent home on multiple occasions, this usually highlights that the support in place isn’t working and a different approach is needed.
+If your child is being excluded in this way you should ask your school for a meeting to discuss your child's needs and what can be done to ensure this unlawful practice does not continue.

-You can ask the school for information on whether there is a pattern of when incidents happen that result in your child being sent home (e.g times of the day or after doing certain activities).
+Ask the school whether there is a pattern of when incidents happen that result in your child being sent home (e.g times of the day or after doing certain activities).
 If there is a pattern, you can then talk to the school about what support they can put in place around these times or activities.

 - ask for a meeting with the head teacher of the school and explain your concerns about your child being sent home or excluded